 At the event, we launched a video illustrating Midtown’s growth and economic performance, and showcasing the area’s success.
 We will continue to ensure that Midtown is represented at this forum, and that our businesses have a voice as the future of London’s development, and that smart approaches to property are debated.

-BEE Midtown applies a holistic approach to preserving and expanding Clerkenwell while remaining true to its heritage.
+Midtown BID applies a holistic approach to preserving and expanding Clerkenwell while remaining true to its heritage.
 This is a core value for us which we are passionate about and have applied to The Old Sessions House and other properties.
 Their unique role provides a valuable connection between landlords, businesses and local authorities which creates a united force on retaining Clerkenwell’s character but also promoting development.

-The content we have generated together clearly resonates with our readers – for example, articles related to the campaigning project we have undertaken with BEE Midtown to promote a plastic-free London have been viewed online more than 300,000 times.
+The content we have generated together clearly resonates with our readers – for example, articles related to the campaigning project we have undertaken with Midtown BID to promote a plastic-free London have been viewed online more than 300,000 times.
 The Midtown ‘Big Ideas Exchange’ programme of events, articles and podcasts – focusing on issues relating to responsible business and sustainable development for the capital – has been hugely helpful in translating some of these big, existential challenges into projects that individual businesses and consumers can get behind.

 We look forward to continuing our partnership for years to come as we collectively strive to deliver a future for London that is sustainable, responsible and purpose-driven.